thrasosc/psx-shader-nb/README.md

 # PSX Shader NB

-A fork of ckosmic's [Minecraft PSX Shader](https://github.com/ckosmic/minecraft-psx).
+This shader pack is a fork of ckosmic's [Minecraft PSX Shader](https://github.com/ckosmic/minecraft-psx) that mimics the look and feel of PlayStation 1 graphics.

 ## Changes in this Fork